yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 	"./perf.png| Thank you RodrigoTR!"
   >}}

-Tch, okey, that's a lot of numbers, let's try to make it easier to digest.
+Wow!
+That's a lot of numbers, let's try to make it easier to digest:

 {{< single-title-imgs
     "Thanks toastUnlimited!"